Big Tech Giants Block Canadians' Access to News

 - Ottawa: The capital city of Canada, where the government is located.

-- Publishers: Organizations or individuals responsible for producing and distributing news content.
+- uitgewers: Organizations or individuals responsible for producing and distributing news content.